Preschool Frequently Asked Questions

 If your child has special dietary needs, please inform us.

-In general, we do not move children from one class to the next except at the end of the school year in August.
+In general, we do not move children from one class to the next except at the beginning of the school year in September.
 They stay with children their own age and have a greater opportunity to bond with their teachers and form friendships with the other children of the class.

 To decrease the spread of illnesses and germs, general housekeeping chores are part of the teachers’ daily routine and toys are sanitized often.
 A professional cleaning crew also takes care of cleaning, vacuuming and mopping on a nightly basis.
 They also clean rugs/carpets and wax the floors as needed.

-Field trips can enhance the curriculum and children’s learning experiences.
+Field trips enhance the curriculum and children’s learning experiences.
 The teachers will arrange several field trips throughout the year, guided by the appropriateness for the age, weather conditions and interests.
-Parents are asked to volunteer to drive and/or chaperone at least one field trip.
+Parents are asked to volunteer to drive and/or chaperone field trips whenever possible.
 Car/booster seats are required for all children as designated by law.

 The Preschool follows the Kashrut policy of the EDCJCC.
 All food brought into the school by parents must be dairy or vegetarian, and all of the food supplied by the school will be strictly kosher.
 All foods that are shared in class and at school activities must have a kosher symbol on them.
 This policy reflects a sensitivity to and awareness of the diverse practices within the Jewish community.
 Please feel free to ask any questions regarding our dietary policy.